EpicSpyMainWeabooMan42069Jboi/-IsRealAnything-/README.md

  No harm will be done to your files or computer.
  All changes are reversible and exist only to deepen the immersion.
 🔗 Full PC Interaction Disclaimer: DISCLAIMER.md

-📷 STREAM NOTICE
-If you plan to stream or record this mod:
-Capture your entire monitor, not just the game.

-Hide personal information (IP, documents, etc).

-Expect surprises outside Minecraft.

 📦 Installation